FrancisBanville/ms_interpreting_probabilities/README.md

 > ## Box 2: Dissimilarity of local host-parasite networks {-}
 >
 > We present a way to assess local network variability and dissimilarity
 > regarding species composition and interactions.
-We do so using the collection
+We do so by comparing local
+> tripartite host-parasite networks to the metaweb using data from
-> of tripartite host-parasite networks of @Kopelke2017FooStra, consisting of
+> @Kopelke2017FooStra.
+This collection of networks consists of interactions
-> willows, willow-galling sawflies, and their natural enemies sampled across
+> between willows, willow-galling sawflies, and their natural enemies sampled
-> Europe.
+> across Europe.
 All data manipulation and methods are described in Appendix 1.
-All
-> code and data to reproduce these analyses are available at the Open Science
+> All code and data to reproduce these analyses are available at the Open
-> Framework (TBD).
+> Science Framework (TBD).
 >
 > In [@Fig:accumulation]a-b, we show how the dissimilarity between the metaweb
 > of binary interactions and aggregated local networks changes with the number